thisfred/val/README.md

 I have not optimized much, but for the kind of schemas I need (specifically: to validate JSON that has been loaded into python structures,) I have extremely anecdotal evidence that it's around 10x faster than both schema and flatland.
 (Again, that is mostly because it does way less, and I intend to keep it that way.)

-The schemas understood by lazyval are very similar to the ones in schema, but without the need for a class in case of a one off:
+The schemas understood by lazyval are very similar to the ones in schema:

-    schema = {
+    schema = Schema({
         'invisible': bool,
         'immutable': bool,
         Optional('favorite_colors'): [str],